dstockto/slarty/README.md

 The `deploy-assets` command will create the output directory path if it does not exist.
 It will be relative to the configured "root_directory" configuration option at the root.

+### slarty do-cleanup

+The `do-cleanup` command is used to clear the deployment directories for your assets.
+The command accepts the `--config`, `--filter` and `--exclude` flags.
+The `--config` is to provide the path to the artifacts.json file.
+The command reads the configuration for any defined assets you've defined, and will delete the contents of the `deploy_location` directories as defined in `artifacts.json`.
+You can pass in the `--filter` command to limit the assets to only those that match the name provided.
+You can use the `--exclude` flag to remove assets that match the provided name from consideration.
+If neither `--filter`, nor `--exclude` is provided, the command will run against all defined assets.

 ## Why Slarty?

 The name of Slarty comes from a character from The Hitchhiker's Guide to the Galaxy (HHGTTG).
 In the book, Slarti works for works on the planet Magrathea, as a designer of custom planets.
 His favorite part of the job is designing coastlines and he won an award for the fjords in Norway.
 For Slarti, planets are artifacts.